NixOS/nix/doc/manual/src/command-ref/nix-store/opt-common.md

-# Options
+# Command options

-The following options are allowed for all `nix-store` operations, but may not always have an effect.
+The following options are allowed for all operations in the `nix-store` command, but may not always have an effect.

 - <span id="opt-add-root">[`--add-root`](#opt-add-root)</span> *path*